 Unless you already hold the job titles described above, the answer to all three questions is “no!”
 Being able to paint a picture, fix a leaky drain or a traffic ticket does not make you an artist, a plumber, a lawyer or a judge.
 Just as there are many facets to each of these job descriptions, there are just as many aspects to successful web site development with the emphasis on successful.

-Is it as Easy as it Sounds?
+Is Making a Website as Easy as it Sounds?

 I’ve heard it said many a time “any idiot can make a web site” and I just chuckle.
 These people have absolutely no idea what it really takes to do the job and do it well or they wouldn’t be running off at the mouth.
 But the good news is that yes, anyone can design their own web site.